-Policyholders will receive $2,000 per eligible apprentice at the end of a policy period after we have received your actual wage declarations.
-However, effective from the 2016-17 policy year onwards, total SIS payments to policyholders will be capped at 30 per cent of the insurance premium payable for the relevant period.
+Policyholders who comply with the criteria will receive $2,000 per eligible apprentice at the end of a policy period after we have received your actual wage declarations.
+However, total SIS payments to policyholders will be capped at 30 per cent of the insurance premium payable for the relevant period.

 To be eligible for the Skills Incentive Scheme you must: